-Community Emergency Hubs Civil Defence Centres Entirely owned and led by the local community within guidelines set by Emergency Management Otago. • Established and run by the Emergency Operation Centre.
-Community resourced.
-Provides government and support agencies a facility to offer services.
+Community Emergency Hubs Civil Defence Centres Entirely owned and led by the local community within guidelines set by Emergency Management Otago.
+Established and run by the Emergency Operation Centres.
+Emergency Management erage.
+Provides government and support Community resourced. agencies a facility to offer services.
 Local community focused.
 Provides the formal and official welfare response.
 In communication with the local Emergency Operations Centre or Incident Control Point.
 May be established as an emergency shelter if appropriate for the emergency.
-Not for overnight stays.
-Staffed by trained and vetted • Run by members of the community. personnel
+Not for overnight stays. • Run by members of the community.
+Staffed by trained and vetted personnel.